jurgenwigg/py3S60/newcore/Doc/library/sys.rst

        original values ``__stdin__``, ``__stdout__`` and ``__stderr__`` can be
        ``None``.
 It is usually the case for Windows GUI apps that aren't connected to a console and Python apps started with :program:`pythonw`.

-.. data:: stdlib_module_names

-   A frozenset of strings containing the names of standard library modules.

-   It is the same on all platforms.
-Modules which are not available on some platforms and modules disabled at Python build are also listed.
-   All module kinds are listed: pure Python, built-in, frozen and extension modules.
-Test modules are excluded.

-   For packages, only the main package is listed: sub-packages and sub-modules are not listed.
-For example, the ``email`` package is listed, but the ``email.mime`` sub-package and the ``email.message`` sub-module are not listed.

-   See also the :attr:`sys.builtin_module_names` list.

-   .. versionadded:: 3.10

 .. data:: thread_info